 dt = None: no timebase specified

 name (string, optional) – System name (used for specifying signals).
 If unspecified, a generic name <sys[id]> is generated with a unique integer id.

-check_unused (bool) – If True, check for unused sub-system signals.
+check_unused (bool, optional) – If True, check for unused sub-system signals.
 This check is not done if connections is False, and neither input nor output mappings are specified.

 A list of sub-system inputs known not to be connected.
 This is only used in checking for unused signals, and does not disable use of the input.

 Besides the usual input-spec forms (see connections), an input-spec can be just the signal base name, in which case all signals from all sub-systems with that base name are considered ignored.